emmamenegh/DiGress-logical-guidance/README.md

 Extensions and modifications © 2025 **Emma Meneghini**.

 ## Code Structure
+The repository combines adapted components from DiGress with original contributions developed for this thesis:
-- `./src/` - Adapted code from DiGress, with extensive modifications and corrections.
+- `./src/` – Adapted code from DiGress, with corrections and substantial extensions.
-  The `datasets`, `guidance`, and `models` subfolders were significantly updated, and several issues in the original implementation were corrected.
+  The `datasets`, `guidance`, and `models` subfolders were expanded with new functionality, and several issues from the original implementation were addressed.

-- `./configs/` – Configurations for running the experiments, with major changes in the `experiment/` subfolder.
+- `./configs/` – Configurations for running the experiments, with significant additions in the `experiment/` subfolder.

-- `./evaluation_scripts/` – Entirely new code for extracting useful statistics from the generated molecule sets.
+- `./evaluation_scripts/` – Entirely new code for extracting detailed statistics from the generated molecule sets.

 ## Usage
 To compile and run the programs, please follow the setup and execution instructions provided in the [original DiGress repository](https://github.com/cvignac/DiGress).